How Much Does a Domain Name Cost and Why Do You Need One

 Sometimes, you will get a recommendation of alternative titles.
 Instead of going through the hassle of contacting the previous owner, find a similar name that is still relatable to your needs.

 To demonstrate, the domain example.com is already taken.
 However, there is an alternative of using example-services.com instead.
+You can use domain name generators to help you with that!

 Can I Get a Domain Name for Free?